friendly-bits/geoip-shell/README.md

 **To disable ip lists autoupdates:** `geoip-shell schedule -s disable`

+**To update or re-install geoip-shell:** run the -install script from the (updated) distribution directory.
+It will first run the -uninstall script of the older/existing version, then install the new version.

 **To uninstall:** run `geoip-shell-uninstall.sh`

 **To switch mode (from whitelist to blacklist or the opposite):** re-install